 Sun xVM customers should expect to migrate from xVM to OVM or a competitor such as Citrix XenServer.
 You should not expect a cut as abrupt as seen with Virtual Iron, but plan on one happening nonetheless.

 Solaris Container customers should be safe in the short term.
 Once Oracle outlines its strategy for Solaris x86 moving forward, you can make plans.
 Expect long term for Oracle to move OS virtualization into Oracle Enterprise Linux as a supported solution.
-It is unclear if Oracle will move the open source Linux Virtuozzo code forward or port Containers to Linux.
+It is unclear if Oracle will move the open source Linux Virtuozzo code forward or port Containers to Linux. p>The bottom line

 The Virtual Iron product line has ended.
 Customers should expect the xVM product to end in the near future as a supported product from Oracle.
 In both cases, customer should expect Oracle to encourage them to move to OVM.
 Solaris Container customers should expect to see a migration to an equivalent technology in Oracle Enterprise Linux over the long term.